-By working with these centers in yoga practice, we can begin to unravel any blocks that may prevent the unfolding into our highest potential.
+By working with these 7 energy centers centers in yoga practice, we can begin to unravel any blocks that may prevent the unfolding into our highest potential.

-Navel Chakra (Manipura) Located at the navel, this chakra is associated with the digestive system, the element of fire, and individual power and purpose.
+Located at the navel, the third of the 7 chakras, the navel chakra, is associated with the digestive system, the element of fire, and individual power and purpose.
 Think of manipura as your body’s energy power-house, as it holds a vast amount of our physical vitality.
 When consciousness moves freely in this center, we are empowered by the energy of transformation.
 When this area is blocked, we may experience imbalances associated with aggressive ambition, heightened ego, and the pursuit of personal power.
 Twists are the asanas par excellence for purifying and healing manipura.

-Throat Chakra (Vishuddhi) The vishuddhi chakra is associated with the element of ether.
+The fifth of the 7 chakras, vishuddhi chakra is associated with the element of ether.
 It is the energetic home of speech and hearing, and the endocrine glands that control metabolism.
 On a spiritual level, this chakra is all about expanding our conversation to the Divine.
 To heal and purify the throat, we can work with chant, Jalandhara Bandha, as well as asanas such as Plow, Camel, Shoulderstand, and Fish Pose.

 Katie Silcox is a certified teacher of Rod Stryker’s Para Yoga® and a certified Ayurvedic Wellness Educator and Therapist.
 She mentored with Devi Mueller and Dr. Claudia Welch.
 Katie teaches classes and workshops internationally. katiesilcoxyoga.com